Data Processing Addendum

 Definitions:

-Data Protection Legislation: (i) the Data Protection Act 2018 (DPA); (ii) the UK GDPR as defined in section 3(1) (as supplemented by section 205(4)) of the DPA (UK GDPR); and (iii) any and all guidance and codes of practice issued by the relevant data protection supervisory authority (being, in the United Kingdom, the Information Commissioner) and applicable to a party.
+Data Protection Legislation: (i) the Data Protection Act 2018 (DPA); (ii) the UK GDPR as defined in section 3(1) (as supplemented by section 205(4)) of the DPA (UK GDPR); (iii) EU GDPR (Regulation (EU) 2016/679); (iv) US Data Protection Laws (as defined below); and (v) any and all guidance and codes of practice issued by the relevant data protection supervisory authority (being, in the United Kingdom, the Information Commissioner, or in the United States, applicable state attorneys general or federal authorities) and applicable to a party.

-Personal Data: as defined under Article 4 of the UK GDPR.
+Data Subject: as defined under Article 4 of the UK GDPR.
+Under US Data Protection Laws, includes "Consumer" as defined in applicable state laws.

-Processing, processes and process: as defined under Article 4 of the UK GDPR.
+Processing, processes and process: as defined under Article 4 of the UK GDPR, and includes equivalent terms under US Data Protection Laws.

 Protected Data: the Personal Data processed by Claromentis received from the Controller, or otherwise obtained in connection with the performance of the obligations of Claromentis under this agreement, the details of which are described in Annex A.